Servant-Software-LLC/SettingsOnEF/README.md

 Please read our [CONTRIBUTING.md](CONTRIBUTING.md) for details on the process and coding standards.

+## Thread Safety Policy

+SettingsOnEF leverages Entity Framework Core (EF Core) for managing application settings storage.
+It's important to note that `DbContext`, a fundamental part of EF Core, is not thread-safe.
+This means that instances of `DbContext`, and by extension, instances of `SettingsManager` and `JsonSettingsManager` provided by SettingsOnEF, should not be accessed concurrently from multiple threads.

+### Responsibilities of the Consumer

+To ensure the integrity and reliability of your application, it is the consumer's responsibility to manage the thread-safe usage of SettingsOnEF.
+Here are some guidelines to help you avoid common pitfalls related to threading:

+- **Scoped Instances**: In web applications, particularly those built with ASP.NET Core, utilize dependency injection to create scoped instances of `SettingsManager` or `JsonSettingsManager`.
+This ensures that each HTTP request receives its instance, effectively isolating individual requests from one another.

+- **Synchronization**: For applications where SettingsOnEF might be accessed concurrently in a multi-threaded scenario, implement appropriate synchronization mechanisms.
+For example, you can use locks, `SemaphoreSlim`, or other synchronization primitives to control access to SettingsOnEF instances.
+This is crucial for batch operations, background services, or any application part that runs in parallel threads.

+- **Immutable Settings Patterns**: Consider adopting a pattern where settings are loaded once at the beginning of an operation and treated as read-only for the duration of that operation.
+This approach can reduce the need for synchronization but requires a design that accommodates potentially stale settings if they are updated while the application is running.

+### Not Recommended Practices

+- **Singleton Pattern**: Avoid using a single, application-wide instance of `SettingsManager` or `JsonSettingsManager` without proper synchronization, as this can lead to data corruption and concurrency exceptions.

+- **Static Access**: Similarly, static methods or properties that internally use a shared `DbContext` instance should be avoided unless they are designed to handle concurrent access securely.

+### Conclusion

+By adhering to these guidelines and designing your application with thread safety in mind, you can effectively mitigate concurrency-related issues while using SettingsOnEF.
+Remember, managing thread safety is a shared responsibility between the library and its consumers.
+If your application scenario requires concurrent access to SettingsOnEF, planning and implementing a thread-safe strategy is essential for maintaining data integrity and application stability.

 ### Issues

 Feel free to submit issues and enhancement requests.